katahiromz/ShellStudy/README.md

 ## Copyright

 - Copyright © 2024 katahiromz.
-- Some auto-generated data is copyrighted by Microsoft.
+- Some auto-generated resource data is copyrighted by Microsoft.
+You may not use them directly in your products.